poppinss/hooks/README.md

 The hooks class exposes the API to `register`, `remove` and `exec` lifecycle hooks for any number of actions or events.
 The class API is meant to be used internally and not by the user facing code and this gives you the chance to improve the hooks DX.

-For example: The Lucid models uses this class internally and expose `before` and `after` methods on the model itself.
-Doing this, Lucid can control the autocomplete, type checking for the `before` and `after` methods itself, without relying on this package to expose the generics API.
+For example: The Luciod models uses this internally and exposes the API to register lifecycle hooks around model actions like `creating`, `created`, `deleting`, `deleted` and so on.

-> Also generics increases the number of types Typescript has to generate and it's better to avoid them whenever possible.

 ## Installation